The Black Cauldron (film)

-The Black Cauldron is a 1985 American animated dark fantasy adventure film produced by Walt Disney Productions in association with Silver Screen Partners II and released by Walt Disney Pictures.
-The 25th Disney animated feature film, it is loosely based on the first two books in The Chronicles of Prydain by Lloyd Alexander, a series of five novels that are, in turn, based on Welsh mythology.
+The Black Cauldron is a 1985 American animated dark fantasy adventure film produced by Walt Disney Productions.
+It is loosely based on the first two books in The Chronicles of Prydain series of novels, which are in turn based on Welsh mythology.
+The film was directed by Ted Berman and Richard Rich, and features the ensemble voice cast of Grant Bardsley, Susan Sheridan, Freddie Jones, Nigel Hawthorne, Arthur Malet, John Byner, Phil Fondacaro, and John Hurt, with John Huston serving as the narrator for the prologue.

 Set in the mythical land of Prydain during the Early Middle Ages, the film centers on a wicked emperor known as the Horned King, who hopes to secure an ancient magical cauldron that will aid him in his desire to conquer the world.
 He is opposed by young swineherder Taran, the young Princess Eilonwy, the harp-playing bard Fflewddur Fflam, and a friendly wild creature named Gurgi, who seek to destroy the cauldron to prevent the Horned King from ruling the world.

-The film is directed by Ted Berman and Richard Rich, who had directed Disney's previous animated film The Fox and the Hound (1981), and was the first Disney animated film to be recorded in Dolby Stereo.
-Disney acquired the film rights to the books in 1973 with production beginning in 1980 to be set for a Christmas 1984 release.
-During production, it had a severe editing process, particularly for its climactic sequence, which proved to be disturbing to children.
-The newly appointed Walt Disney Studios chairman Jeffrey Katzenberg ordered those scenes to be cut, fearing that it would alienate children, and as a result, it was delayed to 1985.
-It features the voices of Grant Bardsley, Susan Sheridan, Freddie Jones, Nigel Hawthorne, Arthur Malet, John Byner, Phil Fondacaro and John Hurt.
-The narration of the movie is provided by famed actor and director John Huston.
+Disney acquired the film rights to the books in 1973, with production beginning in 1980.
+It was originally scheduled to be released at Christmas 1984, but several scenes, particularly in the film's climax, were found to be disturbing to children during a test screening.
+The newly appointed Walt Disney Studios chairman Jeffrey Katzenberg ordered the scenes to be cut, which caused its release to be delayed to 1985.
+It was the first Disney animated film to receive a PG rating, as well as the first Disney animated film to feature computer-generated imagery.

-It was the first Disney animated film to receive a PG rating as well as the first Disney animated film to feature computer-generated imagery.
-The film was distributed theatrically through Buena Vista Distribution on July 24, 1985 to mixed reviews, with critics voicing disapproval of its dark nature and disjointed writing, though the animation, soundtrack, and voice acting were praised.
-Being the most expensive animated film ever made at the time, it was a box-office bomb, grossing just $21 million against a budget of $44 million, putting the future of Disney's animation department in jeopardy.
-Because of its commercial failure, Disney did not release the film on home media until 1998.
+The Black Cauldron was released by Buena Vista Distribution on July 24, 1985.
+The film received mixed reviews from critics.
+Being the most expensive animated film ever made at the time, it was a box-office bomb, grossing just $21 million against a budget of $44 million and putting the future of Disney's animation department in jeopardy.
+Because of its commercial failure, Disney did not release the film on home media until 1997.
 It has since gained a cult following.